thinhngotony/RTMP-Protocol-Live-Streaming/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To run these code please do the following steps
+To run this code please do the following steps

 ### Prerequisites

 This is an example of how to list things you need to use the software and how to install them.
-* All dependences
+* All dependencies
   ```sh
   pip install -r requirements.txt
   ```